samirsahoo007/system-design-primer/solutions/system_design/api_rate_limiter/README.md

     - Stamping elephant problem: A single burst of traffic that occurs near the boundary of a window can result in twice the rate of requests being processed, because it will allow requests for both the current and next windows within a short time.
     - If many consumers wait for a reset window, for example at the top of the hour, then they may stampede your API at the same time.

 ### Sliding log
+Sliding Log rate limiting involves tracking a time stamped log for each consumer’s request.
+These logs are usually stored in a hash set or table that is sorted by time.
+Logs with timestamps beyond a threshold are discarded.
+When a new request comes in, we calculate the sum of logs to determine the request rate.
+If the request would exceed the threshold rate, then it is held.
 * Steps
     1. Tracking a time stamped log for each consumer’s request.
     2. These logs are usually stored in a hash set or table that is sorted by time.
 Logs with timestamps beyond a threshold are discarded.